sanketghosh/Tesla-App-UI-Clone/README.md

-# CHATWARTZ
+# TESLA UI CLONE

-A cross platform chat application using React Native, Expo CLI and Firebase
+A cross platform mobile UI clone of the Tesla App using React Native and Expo CLI